-Mr Calvin Chan, Principal, SEGi College Subang Jaya said, “This collaboration timely for us as educators because we play an important role to equip our future generations with the essential skills needed to excel in their career.
-We believe in nurturing our students into becoming life-long learners.
-We place a strong emphasis on what interests our students in our teaching approach and at the same time foster development skills, such as problem solving, critical thinking
+Mr Calvin Chan, Principal, SEGi College Subang Jaya, said, “This collaboration is timely for us as educators because we play an important role in equipping our future generations with the essential skills needed to excel in their careers.
+Furthermore, we believe in nurturing our students into becoming life-long learners.
+Therefore, we place a strong emphasis on what interests our students in our teaching approach and at the same time foster development skills, such as problem-solving, critical thinking and communications.”

-Mr Clement Lim, Joint Managing Director of CKL Group said, “SOS’ collaboration with SEGi is key for our students to recognise the values SOS is bringing to their future.
-Together with SEGi, we can demonstrate that there is more than one way to achieve your ambitions of higher education through Technical and Vocational Education and Training (TVET).
+Mr Clement Lim, Joint Managing Director of CKL Group, said, “SOS’ collaboration with SEGi is key for our students to recognise the values SOS is bringing to their future.
+Together with SEGi, we can demonstrate that there is more than one way to achieve higher education ambitions through Technical and Vocational Education and Training (TVET).
 This is an initiative we are championing, especially during this COVID-19 pandemic to ensure the continuity of our students’ education.”

-“The latest Malaysia’s National Automotive Policy (NAP) 2020 has shifted from a policy-driven to a vision-driven policy, which promotes innovation.
+“The latest Malaysia’s National Automotive Policy (NAP) 2020 has shifted from a policy-driven to a vision-driven policy, promoting innovation.
 NAP 2020 envisions to enhance Malaysia’s automotive industry in the era of digital industrial transformation from 2020 to 2030, thus enabling Malaysia to realise Connected Mobility.
-It encourages new growth areas through the integration of technology which are in line with IR 4.0,” he added.
+In addition, it encourages new growth areas through the integration of technology which is in line with IR 4.0,” he added.